 You can confirm that your new contract is active by going to the My Jobs page and checking the list of contracts.
 If it is an hourly job, your freelancer can’t log time until the start date.

 New clients or those who have not yet actively engaged and paid freelancers can send up to ten offers per day.
 We may increase your limit once you are a more established client on Upwork.

 We understand that sometimes things change.
 If you change your mind after making an offer, you can withdraw or change it — if the freelancer or agency hasn’t already accepted it.
 This includes changing from hourly to fixed-price, or fixed-price to hourly.
 If your offer has already been accepted, you will need to end the contract under the My Jobs page.

 To change or withdraw your pending job offer

 You can also collaborate with freelancers through Project Catalog.
-To find out how to find and purchase a project, go here.
+Find out how to find and purchase a project.

 Hourly contracts are billed weekly based on time that your freelancer logs in their Work Diary.
 In most cases they are covered by Upwork Hourly Protection.

 Fixed-price contracts are billed by milestone and are based on deliverables.
 You make a payment in advance — we hold it in escrow and release it to your freelancer as they complete milestones.
 They’re covered by Upwork Fixed-Price Protection.

 To learn more about the differences, go here.